vimago/xmode/README.md

 http://media.datadirect.com/download/docs/connectsqlxml/jdbcug/jdbcdesi.htm

-* I am sure there is more ways to make this run faster and with less memory.
+* etc, I am sure there is more ways to make this run faster and with less memory.